 The Division of Athletics supports all School District of Philadelphia organized interscholastic teams by providing administrative and financial support to 42 high schools and District middle grades 6, 7, and 8.
-The Office of Athletics has a \$7.5 million budget, which is allocated specifically to provide necessary athletic supplies and equipment, uniforms, transportation and lodging to/from athletic events, and the necessary personnel, contracts, and facilities to host athletic events.
-The majority of funding, approximately \$5.5 million, is allocated for the extra-curricular salaries and benefits of athletic directors, coaches, and sports chairpersons.
-Additionally, the Office of Athletics provides ongoing support to schools that express the need for additional equipment and supplies due to the use, wear, and tear of materials.
+The Office of Athletics has an \$8.5 million budget, which is allocated specifically to provide necessary athletic supplies and equipment, uniforms, transportation and lodging to/from athletic events, and the necessary personnel, contracts, and facilities to host athletic events.
+The majority of funding, approximately \$6.6 million, is allocated for the extra-curricular salaries and benefits of athletic directors, coaches, and sports chairpersons.
+Additionally, the Division of Athletics provides ongoing support to schools that express the need for additional equipment and supplies due to the use, wear/tear, as well as the addition of new programs.
 These needs are assessed and approved by the Executive Director, James Patrick Lynch.